 2. Develop an ability to summarize, integrate and organize information.

 3. Use scientific reasoning to evaluate the potential for current research and new discoveries to improve our understanding of cell biology and neuroscience and its relevance to human health and to our society.

 Exams, Assignments, and Grading Policy

 There will be a total of three exams.
 Two of these exams will be held during regularly scheduled class periods.
-The last exam will be given as a final exam.
-All students will maintain a learning journal that will be submitted for evaluation three times during the semester.
+The last exam will be given during the final exam period.
+All students will maintain a learning journal and a subject related infographic that will be submitted for evaluation.
 All students will be required to submit a written review of a current research article in the field of developmental biology.
-Graduate students (all students registered for 148:504) will be expected to write a short research review paper and make a presentation on the topic to the class.
+Graduate students (all students registered for 148:504) will be expected to write a short research review paper.
 The format and topic of the paper must be approved in advance.

 Required Text: DEVELOPMENTAL BIOLOGY, 12th Edition by Scott Gilbert.
 Published by Oxford University Press, USA.

 ** All information is subject to change at the discretion of the course coordinator.